getify/Functional-Light-JS/ch8.md

 **Note:** We use `1` for the flattening-depth because the typical definition of `flatMap(..)` is that the flattening is shallow on just the first level.

-To perform better, though, we can combine the operations manually, using `reduce(..)`:
+Since this approach still processes the list twice resulting in worse performance, we can combine the operations manually, using `reduce(..)`:

 ```js
 var flatMap =